pyrochlore/obsidian-tracker/README.md

 ## Concepts
 This plugin was designed to read code blocks in [YAML format](https://en.wikipedia.org/wiki/YAML).
 The key-value pairs in the code blocks tell the plugin what data to collect and how to render the result.

-[Here](docs/KeyValuePairs.md) are all the keys placed at the root of YAML content.
-They are used for collecting data, evaluating targets, and data-preprocessing.
+[Here](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/KeyValuePairs.md) are all the keys defined in this plugin.
+They are used for collecting data, evaluating targets, data preprocessing, and rendering output.

 ### Collecting Data
 Providing key '**searchType**' and '**searchTarget**' is the minimum requirement for a successful data collection.
 The value of key '**searchType**' can be '**tag**' or '**text**', while the '**searchTarget**' is the name of a tag or a piece of text you want to search.

 ### Target Evaluation
 Depends on the searchType and the format of your targets, target evaluation can be different.
 Obsidian-tracker supports tracking simple tags, value-attached tags, nested tags, and text.
-For more information about the tag evaluation, please check documents for [Target Evaluation](docs/TargetEvaluation.md)
+For more information about the tag evaluation, please check documents for [Target Evaluation](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/TargetEvaluation.md)

 ### Rendering Output
 Currently, obsidian-tracker provides two kinds of rendering output, 'line chart', and 'summary'.

 The default rendering output is 'line chart'.
 If key '**summary**' is not found at the YAML root, the output will be always 'line chart', otherwise, it will render 'summary' as output.
-You can use [pre-defined template variables](docs/TextExpansion.md) in text template (key '**template**' under key '**summary**').
+You can use [pre-defined template variables](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/TextExpansion.md) in text template (key '**template**' under key '**summary**').

+Description of keys for rendering line-chart and summary output can be found [here](https://github.com/pyrochlore/obsidian-tracker/blob/master/docs/KeyValuePairs.md)

 ### Plugin Settings
 You can set the default folder location and date format in the plugin's settings panel.
 You can also override them by key '**folder**' and '**dateFormat**' in the code block respectively.